amtw123456/FareShare/README.md

 # FareShare
 This repository contains a code for a web application for bill splitting

+## The application is currently deployed online with a working backend and database the link fare-share-orpin.vercel.app

-Frontend Tech Stack: Next.js, NextUI, Tailwind
+## Frontend Tech Stack: Next.js, NextUI, Tailwind (Deployed on Vercel)
-Backend Tech Stack: Ruby on Rails
+## Backend Tech Stack: Ruby on Rails (Deployed on Render)
-Database: PostgreSQL
+## Database: PostgreSQL (Deployed on Render)

 Setup for setting up on your local development environment